tassig/ports/package definition specification.md

 These variables are mandatory and can be used by without restrictions, by internal or external scripts.

-`build_dependencies`: a list of packages unique identifiers separated by spaces, representing the packages needed by this package at build time.
+`build_dependencies`: a list of packages unique identifiers separated by spaces and quoted, representing the packages needed by this package at build time.
 Empty if there are no build build_dependencies
 `runtime_dependencies`: same as above, but representing the packages needed at runtime

+example:
+build_dependencies="m4 perl"